Meatball Stew (With Ground Chicken, 30 Minutes)

 • COOK VEGETABLES AND SAUCE: Heat oil in skillet or large saucepan to medium-high heat.
 Add diced vegetables and saute for 4 minutes.
 Add flour and stir to combine.
 Lower heat to medium heat and cook another 3 minutes, stirring.
 Stir in broth and all seasonings for sauce.
 Bring to boil then cover and lower heat to medium low.
 Simmer vegetables for 10-12 minutes or until tender and easily pierced with a knife.
 Broth will be thickened.

 • MAKE CHICKEN MEATBALLS: While vegetables are simmering, make meatballs.
 In a large bowl, add bread and milk.
 Let soak for a minute until liquid is absorbed.
 Add grated onion, ketchup, garlic powder, parsley, salt and pepper to taste.
 Mix together.
 Add ground meat and lightly mix all ingredients together.
 I use one hand like an open claw to mix.
 Don't over mix or meatballs will be dense.
 Meatball mixture will be very moist.
 Wet your hands (do this periodically) and form into meatballs about 2 inches/5 cm in size.
 (I don't worry about them being perfectly round).
-Place on pan in a single layer and bake for 13-15 minutes or until cooked through.
+Place on parchment-lined baking sheet in a single layer and bake for 13-15 minutes or until cooked through.

 • FINISH: Add spinach to vegetables and sauce and stir until wilted – about 30 seconds.
 For a creamy sauce, add a splash of cream (optional).
 Taste and adjust seasonings.
 Add more broth if too thick.
 Stir in meatballs and cook for a 2-3 minutes to heat through.
 Ladle into bowls or plates and serve with crusty bread or warm biscuits.